matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 If the edit event's content is invalid, it is acceptable to display/keep the old event in place with a warning.

-User should be warned that editing an an
+User should be warned that editing a sensitive event will NOT erase it's contents, and they should use a redact instead.

 Example
 -------